+- 1. Project title:

+- 2. Lead agency name and address:

+- 3. Contact person and phone number:

+- 4. Project location:

+- 5. Project sponsor's name and address:

+- 6. General plan designation: 7.
+Zoning:

-- 8. Prior Environmental Document(s) Analyzing the Effects of the Infill Project (including State Clearinghouse Number if assigned):\\\\\ - 9.
-Location of Prior Environmental Document(s) Analyzing the Effects of the Infill Project: - 10.
-Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
-Attach additional sheets if necessary.) - 11.
-Surrounding land uses and setting: Briefly describe the project's surroundings, including any prior uses of the project site, or, if vacant, describe the urban uses that exist on at least 75% of the project's perimeter:
+- Prior Environmental Document(s) Analyzing the Effects of the Infill Project (including State Clearinghouse Number if assigned):

+- 9. Location of Prior Environmental Document(s) Analyzing the Effects of the Infill Project:

+- 10. Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
+Attach additional sheets if necessary.)

+- 11. Surrounding land uses and setting: Briefly describe the project's surroundings, including any prior uses of the project site, or, if vacant, describe the urban uses that exist on at least 75% of the project's perimeter:

-12. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)
+- 12. Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)

-Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant 13) to Public Resources Code section 21080.3.1?
+13) Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?
 Note: Conducting consultation early in the CEQA process allows tribal governments, lead agencies, and project proponents to discuss the level of environmental review, identify and address potential adverse impacts to tribal cultural resources, and reduce the potential for delay and conflict in the environmental review process.
-(See Public Resources Code section 21083.3.2.)
+(See Public Resources Code section 21080.3.2.)
 Information may also be available from the California Native American Heritage Commission's Sacred Lands File per Public Resources Code section 5097.96 and the California Historical Resources Information System administered by the California Office of Historic Preservation.
 Please also note that Public Resources Code section 21082.3(c) contains provisions specific to confidentiality.